darkwyld/SimpleESI/README.md

 **What it does:** it determines if an authorization was previously given, and if so tries to refresh it.
 If not does it prompt with a link to obtain a new authorization.
 On success does it print the faction standings of the character whose authorization was given as well as the duration of the current authorization period.

 For the example to work does one need to register it as an application at <a href="https://developers.eveonline.com/applications/create" class="uri" class="western">https://developers.eveonline.com/applications/create</a> with a redirection URI of `http://localhost:9000/login.php` and a scope of `esi-characters.read_standings.v1`, which is used for reading a character’s standings.
-Further does one need to insert the client ID and the client secret given out by CCP on registration as strings into the script (see where it has the `‘...’` strings).
+Further does one need to insert the client ID and the client secret, given out by CCP on registration, as strings into the script (see where it has the `‘...’` strings).

 When the script is run for the first time does it not know of a previous authorization nor of any code and so the call to the `auth()`-method will fail, leading the script to prompt the user with a link.
 The link itself contains information about the request and will lead the user to CCP’s Single Sign-On service.
 The information contained in this link is provided by the `auth()`-method by inserting it into the array that was passed as argument.

 <img src="docs/login-a.png">

-On following the link is the user prompted to login at CCP’s web site, to give authorization to the application and to choose for which character it shall be.
+On following the link is the user prompted to login at CCP’s web site, to give authorization to the application and to choose for which character the authorization shall be.

 <img src="docs/login-b.png">